eliseuegewarth/Seven-Keys/List of Variables/creditos.md

 ##Creditos::Creditos()

-·double w
+·double w → screen width

-·double h
+·double h → screen hight

-·Button * back
+·Button * back → back to main menu

 ##Creditos::draw_self()

-·Environment * env
+·Environment * env → using for set the ambient

-·shared_ptr<Texture> image
+·shared_ptr<Texture> image → load credits image

 ##Creditos::on_message()

-·Object * object
+·Object * object → paramenter from on_message()

-·MessageID id
+·MessageID id → paramenter from on_message()

-·Button * button
+·Button * button → dinamically casts an object for back to detect if the back button was clicked.